Dynamic behavior of elevators under random inflow of passengers: Results

-where $\tau_j$ is time between $j$-th and ($j+1$)-th departure of either elevator on the ground floor, $\overline{\omega}$ is mean time of a round trip since a departure to the next arrival of both elevators, and $N$ is a total number of departures.
-The dot and cross markers in Fig.~\ref{fig:double}(e) show $S$ for parameter sets of $(K,M)=(10,20)$ and (10,10000), respectively.
-In both cases, $S$ climbs in small $\mu$ and saturates at $\mu=0.3$.
-As shown in Fig.~\ref{fig:double}(f), for $(K,M)=(10,20)$, the proportion of fully packed round trips is almost 0 below $\mu=0.25$ and climbs slowly above 0.25.
-On the other hand, it stays 0 for $(K,M)=(10,10000)$.
-These results indicate that the capacity of the elevators $M$ does not relate to simultaneous arrival.
-We also investigate behavior at $(K,M)=(100,10000)$ and find that $S$ rises in smaller $\mu$ than at $K=10$ and stabilizes from $\mu=0.2$ [red plus markers in Fig.~\ref{fig:double}(e)].
-It fluctuates in the region over 0.5, implying that the initial distance between two elevators does not get smaller because every floor at every timestep has passengers and the elevators need to stop all floors.
-The fully-packed proportion stays 0 for various $\mu$ we examine [Fig.~\ref{fig:double}(f)].
+where $\tau_j$ is the time between $j$-th and ($j+1$)-th departures of either elevator at the ground floor, $\overline{\omega}$ is a mean time of a round trip from the departure to the next arrival of both elevators, and $N$ is a total number of departures.
+The dot and cross markers in Fig.~\ref{fig:double}(e) show mean $S$ for parameter sets of $(K,M)=(10,20)$ and (10,10000), respectively.
+In both cases, $S$ rapidly increases for small $\mu$.
+Above $\mu=0.3$, mean S of $(K,M)=(10,20)$ is fluctuated around $S=0.7$.
+The vertical lines on dot and cross makers show the standard deviation of S for each $\mu$.
+The standard deviation of $(K,M)=(10,20)$ is large above $\mu=0.6$.
+As shown in Fig.~\ref{fig:double}(f), for $(K,M)=(10,20)$, the percentage of fully-packed round trips is almost 0 below $\mu=0.25$, increases above 0.25, and reaches 1 at $\mu=0.4$.
+Those results suggest that, for a high inflow rate, the queues of the waiting passengers remain, and the dynamics of elevators becomes deterministic.
+In such cases, the initial condition affects the degree of simaltaneous arrival.
+On the other hand, for $(K,M)=(10,10000)$, mean $S$ reaches saturation above $\mu=0.3$, the standard deviation is small until $\mu=0.8$, and the percentage of fully-packed round trips stays 0 for all $\mu$.
+These results indicate that the simultaneous arrival can occur even in the case that the elevators are not filled.

+We also investigate behavior of mean $S$ at $(K,M)=(100,10000)$ and find that it rises for smaller values of $\mu$ than and stabilize from $\mu=0.2$ [red plus markers in Fig.~\ref{fig:double}(e)].
+The values of $S$ fluctuate for $\mu$ exceeding 0.5, implying that the initial distance between two elevators does not get smaller.
+It can be due to the dynamics of elevators becomes close to deterministic.
+The fully-packed percentage remains 0 when $\mu \leq 1$ [Fig.~\ref{fig:double}(f)].

-To figure out whether the elevators arrive simultaneously even in the condition that the elevators do not arrive at the highest floor of the building, we examine the relation between $\overline{z}/K$ and $S$ for various $\mu$ As shown in Fig.~\ref{fig:double}(g), $S$ rises in small $z$ regions.
-The simultaneous arrival occurs without elevators' going to the highest floor, which indicates that the simultaneous arrival also emerges from the noise even without the given limit cycle.
+To figure out whether the elevators arrive simultaneously even if they do not reach the top floor, we examine the relation between $\overline{z}/K$ and $S$ for various values of $\mu$.
+As shown in Fig.~\ref{fig:double}(g), $S$ rises when $z$ is relatively small.
+The simultaneous arrival occurs without elevators' reaching the top floor.
+It indicates that the simultaneous arrival can emerge from the noise even without the given limit cycle.